DouglasAllen/mongo-Sinatra-Login-LouisSayers/README.txt

 The custom login requires more secure encryption of passwords, users should have their own salt.

+There is also one failing test - I haven't bothered to fix it, but if people use this stuff then I might spend more time on it!

+Suggestions for improvements are welcome!

 == Requirements ==

 Ruby (I'm using ruby 1.9.3)